TRIQS/mpi/doc/documentation.md

 See the "Functions" section in @ref coll_comm to check which datatypes and MPI operations are supported out of the box.

 In case your datatype is not supported, you are free to provide your own specialization.

+## MPI one-sided communication and shared memory

+@ref mpi_osc_shm can be used to get data from or put data directly to the memory of another process.
+This can be done without the involvement of processes that are unaffected by the data transfer, i.e. no collective call is required, only the origin and target process of the data transfer must cooperate.

+Another use-case of @ref mpi_osc_shm is the shared memory aspect by which MPI applications can reduce their memory requirements through the deduplication of replicated data between MPI ranks that are executed on the same SMP node.

 ## Lazy MPI communication